ljharris1214/tidy_data_project/CodeBook.md

    * activity (`test.y` and `train.y`)
    * training (`test.X` and `train.X`)

-2. `test.data` and `train.data` where row bound to a final `merged.data` that containes 10,299 observations and 51 variables
+2. `test.data` and `train.data` where row bound to a final `merged.data` that contains 10,299 observations and 51 variables

 ### Export